-The SENCOs, Mrs James and Miss Hicks, share the SENCO role between them.
-Both teachers have day to day responsibility for the operation of the SEN policy and coordination of specific provision in the school.
+All SENCOs have day to day responsibility for the

+operation of the SEN policy and coordination of specific provision in the school.
 They work with the head teacher and SEN governor to determine the strategic development of SEN policy and provision at Queen's Hill.
 They will advise on the graduated approach to providing SEN support and ensure records of all pupils with SEN are up to date.
 They will advise on the school's delegated budget and other resources to effectively meet children's needs.
 The SENCOs will liaise with external and support agencies and potential future providers of education to ensure a smooth transition is planned.
 Data is evaluated by the SENCOs at least termly to consider how well the school supports the progress of pupils with SEN in comparison to other schools (locally and nationally).
 Attending regular training delivered by the Local Authority supports the SENCOs with this data evaluation and how to use data to improve future provision.